kf6gpe/tasker-aprs-updater/README.md

    - Set `url` to the URL where you've installed `post-aprs.php`.
    - Set `callsign` the callsign and SSID of the station you'd like to have positions updated.
    - Set `passcode` to the passcode for your callsign.
 (This script will not work without a valid passcode!)

-1. Do one of the following:
+Then, do one of the following:
 1. To beacon periodically regardless of changes in position, dd the following task actions to your profile:
    - A1.
 Get Location - Source Any - Timeout 20 - Continue Task Immediately Off - Keep Tracking Off
    - A2.
 JavaScripter - Code should be the contents of your modified update-aprs.js - No libraries - Exit Off - Timeout (Seconds) 45 - Continue Task after Error On
 2. If you'd like to beacon only when your position changes, you can use the Tasker script AC6SL's created, available in this repository in [tasker-script.tsk.xml](tasker-script.tsk.xml).